 But let’s face it, this is easy business.
 It appeals to our basest fear…we all need more business and we’re never very secure about where it’s coming from.
 And these guys are so good at showing how your competitors are getting loads more website hits than you and how if only you’d hire them, you could start thinking about more time on a Caribbean beach sipping Pina Colada while the business magically starts piling in.

-The only way you’ll see your customer coming back for more is if you make a bloody good job of delivery
+The only way you’ll see your customer coming back for more is if you make a damn good job of delivery

 OK, let’s not get too cynical, some of this stuff works, but it is time consuming, expensive and a nightmare telling the real stuff from the snake oil.
 You clearly do need to get business in the first place, but as anyone will tell you, repeat business is a lot cheaper to get than new business, plus repeat business has a habit of mushrooming – you get personal recommendations and win new business.